The Foundation for a Meaningful Life Kindergarten - Grade 9 in Southborough, MA

 P.E. classes meet three days out of a six-day rotation.
 Classes focus on developing motor skills and physical fitness, with activities that emphasize balance, spatial awareness, cooperation, and sportsmanship.
 The children also practice basic skills like throwing, catching, and kicking in preparation for Fay’s interscholastic athletics program, which begins in fifth grade.

 The goal of the Kindergarten wellness program is for students to learn about themselves and how they relate to others.
-Teachers set aside time each day to address important topics such as self-advocacy, independent problem solving with peers, effective vocabulary when resolving conflicts, basic social skills such as greeting one another, and manners and other general social courtesies.
+In addition to scheduled Wellness classes with members of the Wellness department, classroom teachers set aside time each day to address important topics such as self-advocacy, independent problem solving with peers, effective vocabulary when resolving conflicts, basic social skills such as greeting one another, and manners and other general social courtesies.
 Students practice mindfulness, learn to identify and talk about their feelings, and develop communication, self-control, and interpersonal problem-solving skills in a structured, safe, and consistent environment, guided by Wellness teachers.

 Some things we love about Kindergarten at Fay: